 A couple of months ago I ported this blog from a custom PHP application to Jekyll.
 Back then I didn’t take the time to set up a deployment workflow.
 When I wrote the blogpost about Grunt yesterday, I was annoyed that I had open FileZilla to deploy the site.
 So today I wanted to set up an automated build/deployment system for this blog.

-Since everything is hosted on Bitbucket, I needed to find a system that can run off a webhook and can run custom hooks / code in the build and deploy stages.
+Since the sourcecode for this blog is hosted on Bitbucket, I needed to find a system that can run off a webhook and can run custom code in the build and deploy stages.
 Wercker is platform that does exactly that.

 Next create a